 Best Rooftop Views In Vienna

 Vienna Sightseeing.
-Don’t climb up any towers and rooftops unless you are not absolutely sure it is worth your energy and time.
+Don’t climb up any towers and rooftops unless you are absolutely sure it is worth your energy and time.
 Hunting for the best city views can be exhausting.
 I have taken hundreds of steps and a dozen elevators to find the best rooftop views of the city’s top landmarks.